pgvalle/ceu-windows-setup/README.md

 # ceu windows setup guide
 ## Known issues
 __No executable for graphical apps__: ceu keeps generating the .exe forever when compiling graphical apps, but you can get the .c output file and compile it with gcc.\
 __Worse in powershell__: Compiling ceu command-line apps in powershell doesn't give you an executable as well.
-But waiting a couple seconds and hitting Ctrl+c makes the .exe appear.
+But waiting a couple seconds and hitting Ctrl+c makes it appear.

 ## Installing dependencies